department-of-veterans-affairs/veteran-facing-services-tools/README.md

 ### 1. Submit your PR

-Submit a PR that includes all of your code changes, without the version bump, and merge into `master` when approved.

-### 2. Merge your PR to master

-Once your changes are approved, squash merge them to master.
-Also, if your change is a breaking change, please prefix your commit message with `BREAKING CHANGE: `.
-Also keep in mind that your commit messages will be in a changelog that people use to figure out what has changed between releases, so make sure it accurately describes your changes.

-Releases should not necessarily happen after every PR is merged, it's up to you and the needs of the consuming applications.

-### 3. Build and publish

-* Run `npm run build`
-* If you have made a major version update, check to see if peerDependencies need to be updated in any of the modules, and make those changes if they do.
-You'll need to commit them before running the next step.
-* Run `npm run publish`.
-This will publish to npm and also commit and push the version changes to Github.
+Submit a PR that includes all of your code changes.
+This should include the bump in versions you need, which you can update easily by running `npm run version`.
+Modules like `formation-react` depend on `formation` via a peer dependency, so you may need to update that as well.
+We try to keep the peer dependency loose and only update it for breaking changes.

-You'll be asked to choose what version to update:
+You'll be asked to choose what type of version update to make:

 - `patch` - for bug fixes and minor changes
 - `minor` - for new features that don't break current features or require changes in consuming applications